Bishops Castle Railway: Origin

-At public meetings locally, the scheme received enthusiastic support, and a Parliamentary Bill went forward; the railway was authorised by the Bishop's Castle Railway Act, on 28 June 1861.
+At public meetings locally, the scheme received enthusiastic support, and a parliamentary bill went forward; the railway was authorised by the Bishop's Castle Railway Act 1861 (24 & 25 Vict. c. ciii), on 28 June 1861.
 Authorised share capital was £180,000, to build 19 1/4 miles of line.

 There was dismay when the scheme was published, for it was then seen that Bishop's Castle was planned to be on a branch and not the main line.
 The Shrewsbury Chronicle commented, "The railway is a misnomer, for Bishop's Castle will never enjoy much, if any, of its vast benefits".
 As a result of local feeling, the Committee of the House of Commons introduced a clause in the Railway Bill requiring that a branch from Lydham Heath to Bishop's Castle must be opened concurrently with the main line.

 Construction and opening

 A contractor was appointed, and he stated that he would start work as soon as a proportion of the share capital had been actually subscribed.
 This proved extremely difficult and for a considerable time no work was started, due to the absence of share subscriptions.
 It was not until 1865 that work was begun, by another contractor, and the part of the line from Craven Arms to Lydham and Bishop's Castle was opened on 1 February 1866.
 The line formed a Y shape, as trains ran from Craven Arms to Lydham and reversed to reach Bishop's Castle.
 Much of the route followed the River Onny.

 The first commercial use of the line was actually on 27 January 1866, when a special train was provided for the Squire of Plowden for his shooting party.

 However Oppitz says that the Bishop's Castle branch from Lydham was used [for passenger purposes] from October 1865 without waiting for the approval of the Government Inspector.